ArcanaFramework/frametree/docs/source/contributing.rst

 Code structure
 --------------

-The core Arcana code base is implemented in the :mod:`frametree.core` module.
+The core FrameTree code base is implemented in the :mod:`frametree.core` module.
 Extensions which implement data store connectors and analyses are installed in separate namesapces (e.g. ``frametree-xnat``, ``frametree-bids``).